 - Set root password?
 [Y/n] y - Remove anonymous users?
 [Y/n] y - Disallow root login remotely?
 [Y/n] y - Remove test database and access to it?
 [Y/n] y - Reload privilege tables now?
 [Y/n] y

 Next, we will need to log in to the MariaDB console and create a database for the PHPList.
 Run the following command:

 This will prompt you for a password, so enter your MariaDB root password and hit Enter.
 Once you are logged in to your database server you need to create a database for PHPList installation:

-Now edit PHPList configuration file config/config.php and update following values.
-Change value of TEST variable to 0 to disable test mode (0=disable test mode, 1=enable test mode):
+Now edit PHPList configuration file config/config.php and update the following values.
+Change the value of the TEST variable to 0 to disable test mode (0=disable test mode, 1=enable test mode):

 Now, we can restart Apache and MariaDB so that the changes take place:

 PHPList will be available on HTTP port 80 by default.
 Open your favorite browser and navigate to